 For detailed advice on your application, get in touch with the Admissions Services of the university or university of applied sciences (UAS) you are applying to.

 When applying for bachelor’s programmes, you usually need to hold such school-leaving certificates that make you eligible to apply for higher education in your home country.
 You'll need your upper secondary school certificates, even if you have completed some higher education studies after that.

-The eligibility requirements may vary from one degree programme to another, so remember to check the details with the university you are interested in.
-For example, if you are an eligible applicant, you may additionally be required to complete an entrance exam or an interview.
+The exact requirements may vary from one degree programme to another, so remember to check the details with the university you are interested in.
+For example, if you are an eligible applicant, you may additionally be required to complete an entrance exam, SAT test, or an interview.

 If English is not your first language, you may need to demonstrate your English proficiency level.
 IELTS and TOEFL are the most commonly accepted options, but many institutions also offer others.
 Check the English proficiency test requirements and any possible exemption rules with the university you are applying to.

 After the application period and any entrance exams are over, the universities you’ve applied to will process your application and make a final admission decision.
 The admissions decision schedule is available in the Studyinfo.fi programme description.

 Once you have been accepted as a student, you will receive an official letter of admission from the institution in question.
 Remember to follow the guidelines given by the university to confirm your study place.
 Note that you can only accept one study place per term, even if you receive several offers.

 Having accepted your study place, you can start applying for your student residence permit.
 Start your student residence permit application process as soon as possible after your acceptance.